 We do not take our own radiographs.
 We rely on you for this service.

 We do not fill another veterinarian’s prescriptions, unless requested by them.
 We may write our own prescriptions however, and politely request primary clinics follow the same conduct.
-We do not carry NSAIDs, but we do carry joint supplements/joint diets as part of our multimodal pain management program and weight loss diets as part of our weight loss program.
+We do not carry NSAIDs, but we do carry joint supplements/joint diets as part of our multimodal pain management program and weight loss program.

-There is no formal referral process. but we appreciate your call, email or notes by fax.
+There is no formal referral process. but we prefer a call, email or notes by fax (Contact us here).
 Initial appointment with functional evaluation and owner education about the therapeutic plan takes 60-90 minutes.
 Please have the owner contact us directly to schedule an appointment.
-We will send you the evaluation report and regular updates on the patients progress over the course of their rehabilitation program.
+We will send you the evaluation report and regular updates on the patients progress over the course of their rehabilitation.
 We aim to work with you to provide the best possible care to pets and their owners.